TheOdinProject/curriculum/new_org/ruby/building_blocks.md

 While you're learning, just stick with strings until you see the examples using symbols, which will mostly be with hash keys.

 **Other Helpful Methods**

-* **`ljust`** will let you pad your string with extra spaces (or any other character you choose) up until a specified total amount of characters, so `"hi".ljust(4) => "hi  "` and `"hi".ljust(6,"*") => "hi****"`.
+* `#ljust` will let you pad your string with extra spaces (or any other character you choose) up until a specified total amount of characters, so `"hi".ljust(4) => "hi  "` and `"hi".ljust(6,"*") => "hi****"`.
 It can be handy for prettying up some of your command line outputs.
-* **`rjust`** does the same thing but pushes your string to the right, e.g. `"hi".rjust(6) => "    hi"`
+* `#rjust` does the same thing but pushes your string to the right, e.g. `"hi".rjust(6) => "    hi"`
-* **`center`** is the same idea but it centers your string: `"hi".center(6,"!") => "!!hi!!"`
+* `#center` is the same idea but it centers your string: `"hi".center(6,"!") => "!!hi!!"`

 ### Arrays

 Arrays are almost as ubiquitous as strings.
-You'll be working with them all the time to help store data for you, everything from the names of all your users to coordinates on a game board.
+You'll be working with them all the time to help store data, everything from the names of all your users to coordinates on a game board.
 An array is an all-purpose bucket into which you can put pretty much anything.

 Here, you'll learn the basics of creating arrays, how to manipulate them in a dozen different ways, and some best practices for working with arrays.
-Note that we'll be learning even more about how to dig around inside of arrays in the future section on iterators, so if you're excitedly waiting to better understand `each`, `map` and others like them, we're almost there!
+Note that we'll be learning even more about how to dig around inside of arrays in a future lesson, so if you're excitedly waiting to better understand `#each`, `#map` and others like them, we're almost there!
 If not... you will be.

 There are tons of methods designed to help you poke around in or otherwise manipulate arrays and you'll be seeing plenty of them here.
 Don't worry if it starts to feel like you're having to remember too much stuff.
 It can be helpful to make a cheat sheet for yourself to help remember but you'll end up using the same dozen or so methods again and again so you'll get them hammered in there pretty well.
 As with many things in Ruby, if you forget the method name but think it should exist, just make a guess and try it and you'll probably be right.

-Arrays begin life as empty containers waiting to be filled with objects or data.
+**Arrays** begin life as empty containers waiting to be filled with objects or data.
 As items are added, they stay in whatever spot you put them, which is good because then you know exactly where to find them later.
 You can put anything in an array!
 Numbers, strings, objects, symbols, haikus...

 **Creating an Array** can happen in many different ways.
 You can either create it empty, specify how many spaces it should have (still empty), or even **fill it with default values**: